NorthernWidget/ALog/README.md

 ##### Extract/Install:

-Unzip the archive, and place the contents in the "Arduino/libraries" folder.
+Unzip the archive, and place the contents in your "**Arduino/libraries**" folder.
 This should be in your home directory or your Documents.
 Then restart the Arduino IDE (if it is open).

 ### Learn some basics of programming in the Arduino language